|

 to pass the death sentence on both of them as required by law.

-taken back to Holloway and Bywaters to Pentonville, prisons half a mile apart
+Edith was taken back to Holloway and Bywaters to

-(in London) and placed in the condemned cells.
+Pentonville, prisons half a mile apart (in London) and placed in the condemned

-Both lodged appeals but these were dismissed.
+Both lodged appeals and these were heard before Lord Chief Justice and Justices

 She was an adulteress, an abortionist and possibly a woman who incited a murder